ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the Connection could not be established will not result in a SendError separate from the InitiateError signaling the failure of Connection establishment.

+### Priority in TAPS {#priority-in-taps}

+The Transport Services interface provides two properties to allow a sender to signal the relative priority of data transmission: the Priority Message Property {{msg-priority}}, and the Connection Priority Connection Property
+{{conn-priority}}.
+These properties are designed to allow the expression and implementation a wide variety of approaches to transmission priority in the transport and application layer, including those which do not appear on the wire (affecting only sender-side transmission scheduling) as well as those that do (e.g. {{?I-D.ietf-httpbis-priority}}.

+Given this variety, the specific behaviors of the prioritization framework are leftto the transport system implementation and/or the implementation of the underlying protocol stack.
+Specifically, there is no strict ordering imposed on the interaction of the connection and message priority systems: whether a priority 0 message on a priority 1 connection in a group will send before a priority 1 message on a priority 0 connection in the same group is left undefined.

 ## Receiving Data {#receiving}